pecheylauren02/my-safari/README.md

 ## Project Development and Planning

 The planning and development of this website was done using principles of User Experience (UX) design, which include the five planes of Strategy, Scope, Structure, Skeleton and Surface.
-With these principles in mind, the aim was to ensure an easy-to-use, responsive and eye-catching website to meet the goals and needs of potential clients.
+With these principles in mind, the aim was to ensure an easy-to-use, responsive and eye-catching website to meet the goals and needs of potential clients interested in booking a Safari holiday.

 ### Project Goals

-- #### Project Purpose
+#### Project Purpose

 - The Sable Safari website is a site for tourists and local travellers looking to visit Zimbabwe and book an exciting safari getaway.
-Sable Safari offers accommodation and activities to meet the needs of all types of traveller: from adrenaline-junkies to wildlife enthusiasts, and even people who simply want to relax and enjoy the african sunset.
+Sable Safari is a made-up Safari getaway which offers accommodation and activities to meet the needs of all types of travellers: from adrenaline-junkies to wildlife enthusiasts, and even people who simply want to relax and enjoy the African sunset.

 - Users will be able to find general information about the Safari getaway, as well as the various activities they can indulge in upon arrival.
 They can also look at the types of rooms they'd like to stay in, and make enquiries through the enquiry form page.

-- #### Target Audience
+#### Target Audience

 - Sable Safari is designed for users who are interested in booking a safari holiday in Zimbabwe, and offers easy-to-navigate pages to allow travellers to get a feel of what is offered.
+- Given it's simplicity, both adults and children have the freedom to scroll through the pages and make a booking.

+#### User Goals
+- To have a professional, bold and welcoming appearance, to attract travellers who may be interested in booking a Safari holiday.
+- To share information about what is offered at Sable Safari, including general information, accommodation and activities.
+- To give users the opportunity to ask questions through a simply enquiry form.
+- To allow users to navigate between pages with ease, and to keep the design and colour palette fairly consistent.

 ## Research